erikshelley/obsidian-enhanced-treemap/README.md

 ## Complex Example

-The examples below compare a simple treemap with an enhanced treemap to demonstrate some of the available features.
+The examples below compare a normal treemap with an enhanced treemap to demonstrate some of the available features.
 Here is the [JSON code block](examples/ComplexExample.md) used to create the enhanced treemap.

+### Normal Treemap
 ![Complex Example Image 1](./examples/ComplexExample1.png)

+### Enhanced Treemap
 ![Complex Example Image 2](./examples/ComplexExample2.png)

 ## Settings